 We all have a relationship with food, conscious or not.
 Maybe yours is respectful.
 Or maybe it’s filled with confusion, animosity or fear.
 No matter how you feel about food, you would probably acknowledge that food has power.
-Once you recognize the profound physical and emotional power of food, you can start to eat in a way that supports your body, for the rest of your life.
+Once you recognize the profound physical and emotional power of food, you can start to eat in a way that supports your body.
+And you can change your relationship with food, for the rest of your life.

 With the Inspired Eating approach, you’ll learn how to: